 Attraction Type: Historic Building

-Location: On the B3089, 9 miles west of Salisbury.
+Location: On the B3089, nine miles west of Salisbury.
 Near Dinton post office.
 Limited opening days.
-See National Trust website for current details.
+See the National Trust website for current details.

 Website: Little Clarendon

 National Trust - see also: National Trust memberships (official website link)

 Photo Credit: David Ross and Britain Express

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with:

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Philipps House and Dinton Park - 0.4 miles (Historic House)